ctulhufromrlieh/SF_Project_Consultation/README.md

 password: admin

 ## Swagger
-OpenAPI scheme can be found on:
+Swagger scheme can be found on:
 http://localhost:8000/swagger

 ## Superadmin